rjsears/chia_plot_manager/README.md

 ## Acknowledgments
 * **My Amazing and loving family!** My wonderful wife and kids put up with all my coding and automation projects and encouraged me in everything.
 Without them, this project would not be possible.
-* And last but not least, my brother James, who is a continual source of inspiration to me and others.
+* **My brother James**, who is a continual source of inspiration to me and others.
 Everyone should have a brother as awesome as mine!

 </p>